GuanceCloud/guance-docs/docs/en/integrations/aws_elb.md

 ### Verify

 1. In[ Management / Crontab Config]  check whether the automatic triggering configuration exists for the corresponding task,In addition, you can view task records and logs to check whether exceptions exist
-2. On the observation cloud platform, click [Infrastructure / Custom] to check whether asset information exists
+2. On the Guance platform, click [Infrastructure / Custom] to check whether asset information exists
-3. On the observation cloud platform, press [ Metrics]   to check whether monitoring data exists
+3. On the Guance platform, press [ Metrics]   to check whether monitoring data exists

 ## Metric {#metric}
 Configure AWS Cloud - cloud monitoring.
-The default indicator set is as follows.
-You can collect more indicators by configuring them
+The default metric set is as follows.
+You can collect more metrics by configuring them

 [AWS Application Load Balancer details](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-cloudwatch-metrics.html){:target="_blank"}